nzbgetcom/nzbget/README.md

 We provide a easy-to-use installer for each platform we support.
 Please download binaries from our [releases](https://github.com/nzbgetcom/nzbget/tags) page.

+We also provide a docker image for popular architectures.
+[Docker readme](docker/README.md)

 ## Building from sources

 Please follow [instructions](https://nzbget.com/documentation/building-development-version/) on the website